pawamoy/website/docs/posts/steam-linux-alvr-quest2.md

 ## Install a Rust toolchain

+INFO: **Update 2024-07-24**
+ALVR doesn't need to be compiled from sources and can instead be downloaded from [GitHub releases](https://github.com/alvr-org/ALVR/releases), or installed from AUR as `alvr-bin`.

 ALVR will be installed from sources, and it's written in Rust, so you'll need a Rust toolchain.
 Official guides recommend `rustup`:

 ```bash